mikejonestechno/bitburner-scripts/src/test/02-weaken.md

 ### Increasing Hacking Skill

-Comparing the results after increasing hacking skill level from level 1 to 35 or 40:
+Comparing the results of increasing hacking skill from level 1 to 35 or 40 (without weakening the server):

 The _foodnstuff_ hack chance increased from 38.57% at level 1 to 88.71% at level 40.
 The hack rate quadrupled from $56.20/s to $228.12/s and the grow rate doubled from $13.56/s to $23.93/s.